nickdnk/gatewayapi-php/readme.md

 To include this in your project, install it using Composer.

-As we use return types and type hints, this library requires PHP 7.1.
+This library requires PHP >= 7.1 and works on 8.0.

 `composer require nickdnk/gatewayapi-php`